henriquellemos/ruleofthreeapp/README.md

 # ruleofthree

-App to calculate rule of three basics.
+App to calculate rule of three basic.

 ## Getting Started